 'Where is Montenegro?'

-Either way, you'll be forgiven for not immediately knowing where Montenegro is.
-But it's time to fix that... it's time to get it on your radar because Montenegro is one of the world's fastest-growing tourist destinations.
+You'll be forgiven for not immediately knowing where Montenegro is.
+But it's time to fix that.
+It's time to get it on your radar because Montenegro is one of the world's fastest-growing tourist destinations.

 And it's time for you too to discover the undiscovered!